Cornell Big Red: Rivalries

 Cornell maintains informal athletic rivalries with other collegiate institutions.
 Cornell's principal rival is Harvard.
-The men's ice hockey team has a historic rivalry with Harvard that dates back to 1910 and includes many championship meetings.
-This rivalry was highlighted in the 1970 novel Love Story and its film adaptation.
+The men's ice hockey team has a historic rivalry with Harvard, which dates back to 1910 and includes many championship meetings.
+The Cornell-Harvard ice hockey rivalry was highlighted in the 1970 novel Love Story and its film adaptation.
 Following tradition, when Harvard plays the men's ice hockey team at Cornell's Lynah Rink, some Big Red fans throw fish on the ice.
-A historic rivalry with Boston University, dating back to when Cornell and Boston University played in ECAC Hockey before the creation of Hockey East, is maintained by biennial games at Madison Square Garden, dubbed "Red Hot Hockey," on Thanksgiving weekend.
+A historic rivalry with Boston University, dating back to when Cornell and Boston University played in ECAC Hockey before the creation of Hockey East, is maintained by biennial games at Madison Square Garden in Manhattan, dubbed "Red Hot Hockey," on Thanksgiving weekend.

-Cornell and the University of Pennsylvania are long-time rivals in football.
-They have played each other in 122 games since their first meeting in 1893, this is the fifth most-played rivalry in college football.
-Cornell's football series against both the University of Pennsylvania and Dartmouth College are tied for second longest uninterrupted college football match-ups in history, both dating back to 1919.
+Cornell and the University of Pennsylvania are long-time rivals in football, having played each other in 130 games since their first meeting in 1893, representing one of the most-played rivalries in college football.
+Cornell's football series against both Pennsylvania and Dartmouth are tied for second longest uninterrupted college football match-ups in history, both dating back to 1919.
 Cornell and Penn play for the Trustees Cup.
 They are only surpassed by the Lehigh-Lafayette series, which is uninterrupted since 1897.

 In polo, the men's and women's teams maintain rivalries with the University of Virginia and the University of Connecticut.

 For men's lacrosse, Cornell and Princeton University have historically been the perennial favorites in the Ivy League and the Princeton game is usually the most anticipated Ivy-game.
 Fellow upstate schools Syracuse University and Hobart are also considered Cornell's lacrosse rivals.

-Additionally, in women's equestrian, Skidmore College is a constant rival.
+In women's equestrian, Skidmore College is an ongoing rival.